kseekins/kseekins.github.io/essays/PlaceOfAIinEducation.md

 I have used AI in class this semester in the following areas:

 1. Experience WODs e.g. E18
    We were given on average of 3 take home WODs.
 Short for Workout Of the Day, we were to time how long it took to code certain tasks.
 I did not anticipate any need for AI, as my instructors provided us videos on the solutions.
 On one of the WODs, however, I could not make a functionality work.
 I froze the video multiple times to check where I have deviated.
-After a couple days I thought to ask chatGPT, which found the curly brackets I was missing:
+After a couple days I thought to ask chatGPT, which immediately found the (lack of) curly brackets needed.

 <img width="700px" height ="300px" class="rounded float-start pe-4" src="ChatGptHelp1.jpg">